 Right out of the box, your Google Assistant will automatically use your main calendar (on Google Calendar) to create new events.
 If you’d rather use a different calendar, you can easily change your settings in your Google Home app.

 Syncing a calendar from a calendar app that isn’t Google

 Though Google Assistant can’t access non-Google calendars straight from the source, what you can do is import those calendars into your Google Calendar, from which Google Assistant can then access them.

 Google Assistant supports calendars that are added to your Google Calendar via a link or imported as an iCalendar file (.ics).

 It’s amazing how many tools many of us have the luxury of using.
 Taking advantage of AI-powered tech, like Google Assistant and Clockwise, is the epitome of working smarter and not harder.
 (You can even sync Google with Clockwise for totally optimized scheduling.)
+You can also sync work and personal calendars with Clockwise.
 And that is how you master your time and energy, channeling them — not into tedious schedule micromanagement — but into things you actually enjoy doing!